MrR0807/Notes/understanding-parquet-file.md

 ##### Practical examples

-Again, the same conditions stand.
-Each disk block can store 4 values.
+Again, the same conditions stand - each disk block can store 4 values.
 Our table data would be stored on a disk in a column oriented database in order column by column like this:

 | Block 1           | Block 2           | Block 3           | ... | Block 10            |
 |-------------------|-------------------|-------------------|-----|---------------------|